jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 `wdio-obsidian-service` can test Obsidian desktop on Windows, MacOS, and Linux.

-There are two approaches to testing Obsidian mobile.
-You can emulate the mobile UI in desktop app, which is easy to set up but an imperfect emulation of mobile.
-Or you can run tests on the real mobile app using an Android Virtual Device (avd). `wdio-obsidian-service` supports both options.
+`wdio-obsidian-service` supports two approaches to testing Obsidian mobile.
+You can emulate the mobile UI on the desktop app, which is easy to set up but an imperfect emulation of mobile.
+Or you can run tests on the real mobile app using an Android Virtual Device (avd).

 Testing on iOS is currently not supported.